Darko-Martinovic/UniversalRAGAssistant/QUICK-CUSTOMIZATION.md

 ## What You Can Do

-Your Belgian Food Pricing Assistant is **incredibly flexible**!
+Your Universal RAG Assistant is **incredibly flexible**!
 You can transform it into ANY comparison or information tool by simply changing the data files.

 ## 🚀 Instant Customization